owainow/cardiff-serverless-days-workshop/README.md

 If you would instead like to copy the full final with the code changes already made please copy and paste the full contents of "finalToDoList.vue" from the Client folder in your repository.

+Commit and push the edited code.

 We can then test our new application feature.
 Using static web apps we have created our development enviroment which can be accessed by clicking on the "Enviroments" tab in your static web app and clicking browse on the development enviroment.
 We could also split traffic between enviroments if we wanted too.

 <img width="562" alt="app" src="https://github.com/owainow/cardiff-serverless-days-workshop/assets/48108258/a4d6d8f7-1f28-48fd-960e-8be8a931db0c">

-We can now try filter and add a new todo to check our new feature is working as expected.
+We can now test the in-progress buttons and filter and add a new todo to check our new feature is working as expected.

 Once we verify our feature is working as expected we can create a pull request to merge our feature branch into our main branch.
 We should then see our features in our production enviroment.